simysingh/Elk-Deployment-on-Microsoft-Azure-Cloud-Services-/README.md

 - Run the playbook, and navigate to  http://[public IP address of ELK Server]:5601/app/kibana to check that the installation worked as expected. o confirm that the ELK server is receiving logs from Web-1 and Web-2 you will navigate from within the Kibana GUI to Add Log Data --> System Logs --> DEB tab --> Step 5: Module Status --> Check Data.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ filebeat-playbook.yml.
-It will be copied in the /etc/ansible/roles/filebeat-playbook.yml directory.
+The playbook file is "filebeat-playbook.yml" and it will be copied in the /etc/ansible/roles/filebeat-playbook.yml directory. to update the hostfile In Hosts file Add
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ In Hosts file Add
 [elk] under [webservers]
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[public IP address of ELK Server]:5601/app/kibana _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ssh azureuser[or chosen name]@jump-box-ip-address
+URL to check if the ELK server is running: http://[public IP address of ELK Server]:5601/app/kibana

+ssh azureuser[or chosen name]@jump-box-ip-address

 sudo docker pull [name of container] to download container